heavyengineer/drupal-tug/README.md

 3. Memcache - connect to localhost:11211 (using nc or similar) and type 'stats' you should get a positive return
 4. solr - connect to localhost:9000/solr (by default a solr server won't be configured.
 See the vars in Vagrantfile.

+### Cannot forward port 8080 etc
+* If the build fails and complains that it cannot forward a port (for instance cannot forward port 8080) - then this is likely because you already have an app running on that port on your local machine.
+Either disable the app on your local machine or change the Vagrantfile and the ports (easier to disable the local app using the port).

 ##Details

 What happens is this:
 - Ubuntu 14 VM host machine is created in virtual box with docker installed in it
-- Then the vagrantfile downloads and installs the containers from docker.io (except apache-server which is currently built from source)
+- Then the vagrantfile downloads and installs the containers (apache, mysql, memcache and solr) from docker.io (except apache-server which is currently built from source)
 - The apache webserver is looking at it's own internal version of Drupal as the docroot, i.e. the src directory in your local directory is not used except for sites/all - which is linked from the webserver

 ##DRUSH (Ddrush.sh)